ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 - GitHub limits the size of files allowed in repositories so you should store large files in a separate large file store like [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage)
 - Although [GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) can securely store keys and credentials, it's not designed to be a comprehensive secret management tool.
 Instead, consider an infrastructure-based solution such as [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) or [Microsoft Azure Key Vault](https://azure.microsoft.com/en-gb/products/key-vault/)

-Which still leaves many features that can be effectively incorporated into GitHub.
+Which still leaves many other features that can be effectively incorporated into GitHub.

+# Automation

+[GitHub Actions](https://docs.github.com/en/actions) automates software workflows, allowing users to build, test, and deploy code directly from their GitHub repositories.
+It has has quickly become the [most popular CI tool](https://blog.jetbrains.com/teamcity/2023/07/best-ci-tools/) since it was released in 2019 and is a great example of how GitHub integration can simplify tasks.
+See [Why GitHub Actions?](https://chuniversiteit.nl/papers/rise-and-fall-of-ci-services-in-github#why-github-actions) for more reasons to adopt GitHub Actions.

 # Project Management